Zaita/sdlt-theme/README.md

 The SDLT is written in ReactJS and PHP and built on the [SilverStripe](https://silverstripe.org) framework.

-This repository is the Javascript component of [NZTA's SDLT project](https://github.com/nzta/sdlt) and intended to be checked out as a dependency.
+This repository is the Javascript component of [Zaita SDLT project](https://github.com/zaita/sdlt) and intended to be checked out as a dependency.
 View that project for setup instructions.